eermis1/Udacity_DSND_Capstone_Sparkify/README.md

 - Algorithm testing and identification of best model.
 - Model tuning

+## Defined Features and Models:

+Churn is defined as Cancellation Confirmation events in mini_sparkify_event_data.json data. <br>

+Following 9 features have been extracted to build model:
+- Gender (M/F)
+- Level (Paid/Free)
+- Total number of songs listened
+- Registration duration
+- The number of thumbs up
+- The number of thumbs down
+- The number of add friends
+- The number of add playlist
+- Churn Status / Label

+**Random Forest Model** performs the best on the dataset provided which provides a **F1 score of 0.949** and **Accuracy of .**

-#### *The codes can be found on the notebook in the repository but please click here to see my Medium Post which tells my motivation and strategiy behind the project completion.*
+The codes can be found on the notebook in the repository **but please click here to see my Medium Post** which tells my motivation and strategiy behind the project completion.

+## Next Steps

+- Run the script on AWS cluster and apply analysis to the full data set
+- Add more parameters and corresponding values to the hyper parameter space
+- Put more effort into the feature selection process, e.g. to eliminate superfluous features

 ## Dependencies